WESLEY WRIGLEY

 Books

-Paseau, A.C. and W. Wrigley (forthcoming in 2023).
+Paseau, A.C. and W. Wrigley (2024).
 The Euclidean Programme.
-Monograph under contract with Cambridge University Press for their Elements in the Philosophy of Mathematics series.
+Cambridge University Press (Elements in the Philosophy of Mathematics series).

 Articles